a close up of a computer screen with a triangle pattern

 No, not necessarily.
 Generally, remote workers are only required to pay taxes in the country where they reside and work.
 However, some countries may require that you withhold taxes from a foreign employee’s paycheck or submit tax documents on their behalf.

-The list of documents you may be required to submit if your worker is an employee and not a contractor are:
+Here is a list of documents you may be required to submit if your worker is an employee and not a contractor:

-• A completed Form I-129, Petition for Nonimmigrant Worker, and the filing fee
+• A completed Form I-129, Petition for a Nonimmigrant Worker, and the filing fee

-• IRS 1099 Form documenting forms of payment
+• An IRS 1099 Form documenting forms of payment

 • Evidence of the foreign worker’s qualifications for the position